 Parental education was measured continuous as parents’ highest level of education in the following order: elementary school, middle school, vocational high school, academic high school, junior college, university, and graduate school.

 We included four control variables: sex (0=male; 1=female) and cohort (0=7th grade; 1=9th grade).
+Ethnicity has been shown to play a role in education in Taiwan, where especially Mainlanders have an advantage over other groups (Chiang & Park, 2015; Jao & MacLeever, 2006).
 Ethnicity was measured as father’s ethnic background (1=Minnan; 2=Hakka; 3=Mainlander; 4=Aboriginal/other).
 Finally, because the residential environment might be more important when students have lived there longer (Nieuwenhuis et al., 2016), we included the years someone lived in his/her neighborhood at wave 4.

 3.3 Analyses

-To answer our research questions, we examined the relation between urbanization, parental education, household income at wave 1 (age 13/15) and average school income at wave 4 (age 16/18) using a regression analysis.
+To test our hypotheses, we examined the relation between urbanization, parental education, household income at wave 1 (age 13/15) and average school income at wave 4 (age 16/18) using a regression analysis.
 Because respondents who attend the same school are not independent of each other, we clustered standard errors in schools, to avoid underestimating p-values.
 We present three models, the first including all relevant covariates, and the second and third including an interaction between urbanization and household income and parental education, respectively.
 Additionally, we calculated the marginal effects of parental education and household income for the different levels of urbanization.

 To calculate average school income we only used schools that had 10 or more students from the sample enrolled, in order to ensure the precision of the estimate.
 Additional robustness checks using only schools with 20 or more students show the same results (available on request), further indicating good precision.
 Because of this limit we had to omit 880 respondents from the analyses.
 Further attrition between waves reduced our sample from the original 5,541 to 2,893.
-To test whether attrition could affect our outcomes, we performed a number of t-tests to examine whether the probability of missingness is associated with school wealth.
+To test whether attrition could affect our outcomes, we performed a number of t-tests to examine whether the probability of missingness is associated with school average income.
 We test how different the used sample is from the sample with missing values, on a number of key variables (Allison, 2002).
 The tests showed that parental education (t=.54, df=5,403, p=.591) and urbanization (t=-1.09, df=5,539, p=.274) are missing at random.
 Respondents coming from households with lower household income are more likely to be missing (t=3.24, df=5,368, p=.001).
 The higher attrition from lower income households could potentially influence our results.

 4. Results